wishabi/avro-cado/README.md

 ## Features

-* Typescript package that implements Avro encoding and decoding
+- Typescript package that implements Avro encoding and decoding
-* Use an instance of `Schema Registry` to look up schemas when decoding and register schemas when encoding
+- Use an instance of `Schema Registry` to look up schemas when decoding and register schemas when encoding
-* Easy to use interface.
+- Easy to use interface.
 All of the `Schema Registry` flows are implemented in the package
-* Perform Avro schema resolution from the Avro schema a payload is encoded with to the Avro schema the application knows how to handle
+- Perform Avro schema resolution from the Avro schema a payload is encoded with to the Avro schema the application knows how to handle

 ## Installation

 ```
 npm install [package-name]
 ```

-## Making Changes

-* Make sure you have typescript installed: `npm install -g typescript`
-* Run `npm install` to install all dependencies
-* Make changes
-* Run `npm run package`.
-This will remove the `release` directory, run `tsc` and add the release directory back to git. **The release directory needs to be updated every commit to include changes in the library**.
-* Update the `version` in `package.json`
-* Add your changes to git, and commit.

 ## Examples